CopernicaMarketingSoftware/Documentation/Publisher/en/restv4/rest-introduction.md

 curl https://api.copernica.com/v4/identity -H "Authorization: Bearer {your_json_web_token}"
 ```

-Keep in mind that a JWT is valid for 24 hours.
-After this period, you
-need to send a new request to the authentication URL.
+Keep in mind that the token is valid for 24 hours.
+After this period, you need to fetch a new token from the authentication service.
+It is also possible to fetch new tokens much earlier than that, or use multiple tokens at the same time.
-You can request the token again before 24 hours have elapsed, for instance, every 6 hours.

 ## OAuth Linking